Fateh Mohammad Buledi: Early life

-He was born on 15 August 1985 in Kech District.
+He was born on 15 August 1985 in Kech District. mir Fateh Muhammad buledi completed his matriculation and intermediate from Punjab, and his Graduation from FC collage, Lahore.
+H is counted among the well educated young politician of Balochistan, who aim to solve the region's problem through modern and progressive methods. he believed the education shoud be made common in Turbat.

 Political career

 He was elected unopposed to the Provincial Assembly of Balochistan as a candidate of National Party from Constituency PB-49 Kech-II in by-polls held in October 2013.